-VANCOUVER – The county manager is seeking applicants to fill several positions on the volunteer Community Action Advisory Board.
+VANCOUVER – The county manager is seeking applicants to fill two positions on the volunteer Community Action Advisory Board.

-Positions include elected officials from the county’s second and third councilor districts, low-income representatives from the county’s first, third and fifth councilor districts and a community representative from the county’s fifth councilor district.
+Positions include an elected official from the county’s fourth district, and a low-income representative from the county’s fifth district.

-Term periods start Jan.
-1, 2024, and are three years, ending Dec.
-31, 2026.
+Term periods start immediately, and are three years, ending Dec.
+31, 2025.
 Incumbents have the opportunity for re-appointment to two additional three-year terms.